nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---
 # **Introduction**
-HR Pro Max++ is a **desktop app for team leads in SMEs to manage projects and staff members under them.
+HR Pro Max++ is a **desktop app for team leads in SMEs to manage Projects and Staff members under them.
 It is optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

-If you can type fast, HR Pro Max++ can get your project management tasks done faster than traditional GUI apps.
+If you can type fast, HR Pro Max++ can get your Project management Tasks done faster than traditional GUI apps.

 --------------------------------------------------------------------------------------------------------------------
 ## **Table of Contents**